Bavarian uprising of 1705–1706

-The Bavarian uprising of 1705–1706 (German: Bayerische Volkserhebung, "Bavarian people's uprising") was a revolt against the occupation of the Electorate of Bavaria by the forces of the Austrian Habsburgs during the War of Spanish Succession (1701–1714).
+The Bavarian uprising of 1705–1706 (German: Bayerische Volkserhebung, "Bavarian people's uprising") was a revolt against the occupation of the Electorate of Bavaria by the Imperial Army of the Habsburg Monarchy during the War of the Spanish Succession (1701–1714).
 It lasted from early November 1705 to 18 January 1706, approximately 75 days.
 Henric L. Wuermeling speaks of this as "the first revolution of modern history."

 Background

-By the outbreak of the War of the Spanish Succession in 1701, Maximilian II Emanuel, Elector of Bavaria had developed a plan for the Wittelsbachs to supplant the Habsburgs as Holy Roman Emperors.
+By the outbreak of the War of the Spanish Succession in 1701, Maximilian II Emanuel, Elector of Bavaria had developed a plan for the House of Wittelsbach to supplant the House of Habsburg as Holy Roman Emperor.
 Allying himself with the French against the Habsburgs, his plans were frustrated by the disastrous defeat at the Battle of Blenheim in 1704.
-Following his defeat, he evacuated his court to the Netherlands and left Bavaria to the victorious Austrians.
+Following this defeat, he evacuated his court to the (French occupied) Spanish Netherlands and left Bavaria to the victorious Austrians.
 While Bavaria was occupied by troops of Emperor Joseph I, the Bavarian people rose up against the Imperial occupation.

 Events

 The popular uprising included large areas of Lower Bavaria, the Innviertel and eastern Bavaria.
 The lands adjoining towns and strongholds were captured by the rebels and the peasant uprising spread to the Bavarian Forest, parts of the Upper Palatinate and Kelheim on the Danube.
-A Braunau Parliament meeting was held in December 1705 in the then-Bavarian Braunau.
-Long before the French Revolution and early German parliamentarianism the meeting was held on 21 December 1705 in an inn belonging to the Baron von Paumgarten; representatives met of the four estates in Bavaria: aristocracy, clergy, burghers and peasants.
-The Braunau Parliament (Braunauer Parliament) is the name of the congress on the defence of the state of Bavaria held at Braunau am Inn convened on 21 December 1705.
+A meeting was held in December 1705 in Braunau, then still in Bavaria.
+Long before the French Revolution and early German parliamentarianism, the meeting was held on 21 December 1705 in an inn in an area belonging to the Baron von Paumgarten; representatives of the four estates in Bavaria met: aristocracy, clergy, burghers and peasants.
+This meeting is known as the Braunau Parliament (Braunauer Parlament).
+It convened daily, and the representatives of the four estates had equal speaking and voting rights.

 Following the initial uprising in November 1705, there was little response from the Austrians for nearly two months.
 However, that changed following an attempt by the rebels to capture the Bavarian capital, Munich.
-Following their unsuccessful attack, the night of 25 December 1705 saw an Austrian column encounter the peasant army near Sendling outside of Munich.
+Following their unsuccessful attack, the night of 25 December 1705 saw an Austrian column encounter the peasant army near Sendling, outside Munich.
 The battle was known as Sendling's Night of Murder (Sendlinger Mordweihnacht) or the Sendling Christmas Day Massacre.
-The insurgents from the Bavarian Oberland were defeated and completely routed by Emperor Joseph I's troops.
-The number of deaths on the Bavarian side in this battle is estimated at around 1,100 men, but the Austrians lost only about 40.
+The insurgents from the Bavarian Oberland, south of Munich, were completely routed by Emperor Joseph I's troops.
+The number of deaths on the Bavarian side in this battle is estimated at 1,100 men, but the Austrians lost only about 40.
 Some of the insurgents were killed after they had already surrendered.
 About two weeks later, on 8 January 1706, the Battle of Aidenbach ended with the utter defeat of the insurgents and about 4,000 casualties on the Bavarian side.
 That led to the collapse of the uprising against Austria.